 You can hear fun facts about the attractions you are visiting, the songs you know and love, and other cool plusses that add to the Disney Parks experience.

 Genie+ does not have to be purchased for the entire length of your stay.
 This can be purchased ahead of time or the day of so you can pick and choose when you want to use it.
 This will be helpful on your rest days or when your are touring less busy parks.
+It’s not really necessary at Animal Kingdom and Epcot but is actually very useful at Magic Kingdom and Hollywood Studios.

 If you purchase it in advance as an add-on ticket option, it will be added for each day you have tickets.
 Otherwise, you will purchase Genie+ each day you want to use it.
+Here is a handy guide to walk you through the steps of purchasing Genie+.

 Short version: if you don’t want to use Genie+ every day of your trip, purchase it the day of for that day only.
+You can do this beginning at midnight of the day you plan to use it.

 Individual Lightning Lane Selections (ILLS or Individual LL)